 - The Cathedral Basilica of Notre Dame is emblematic of the city.
 Its façade is made out of rocks and red bricks imported from Toulouse (France).
 That revisited roman style, mixed with a gothic style is based on the Notre Dame de Paris.
 It is for Ho Chi Minh one of the jewels of the colonial heritage.

 - The Central Post Office, in front of the Cathedral Basilica of Notre Dame, was conceived by Gustave Eiffel between 1856 and 1891.
 Beautifully renovated, the building looks like the first European train stations due to its imposing metallic structure.

-- The City Hall, which the conception was copied on Paris’s City Hall.
+- The City Hall, of which the conception was copied from Paris’s City Hall.
 It is a must-see at night, when the subtle lighting shows off the details of the architecture.